Converting IRS Form 990 XML to text and Excel

 Researchers could now analyze data without time and the cost-consuming process of converting paper records to digital records by manual data entry or Optical Character Recognition (OCR) (image-to-text).

 While the IRS has made the data available, it is still not accessible as it is locked away in complex eXtensible Markup Language (XML) structures.
-In this post, we use Flexter, our ETL tool for XML to liberate the data from the XML structures and make it available for data analysis in TSV / Excel.
+In this post, we use Flexter, for converting xml to excel.
+Flexter, our ETL tool for XML liberates the data from the XML structures and make it available for data analysis in TSV / Excel.

 Inside datasets, you could find three forms: 990, the 990EZ and the 990PF.